eiffel-community/community/GOVERNANCE.md

 * the committee meetings are scheduled and minutes are kept
 * all committee meetings are inclusive
 * community and committee communication channels such as maillists are available

+### Vacancies in Technical Committee

+In the event of a resignation or other loss of an elected Technical Committee member, the candidate with the next most votes from the previous election will be offered the seat.
+This process will continue until the seat is filled.
+In case this fails to fill the seat, the process to fill the seat is determined by the Technical Committee.

+In the event of a resignation or other loss of the elected Technical Committee Chair, the Technical Committee determines the process to elect a new chair from within the remaining members of the Technical Committee.

 # Community Bootstrap Process